Overview of BigQuery storage

 Efficient.
 BigQuery storage uses an efficient encoding format that is optimized for analytic workloads.
 If you want to learn more about BigQuery's storage format, see the blog post Inside Capacitor, BigQuery's next-generation columnar storage format.

 The majority of the data that you store in BigQuery is table data.
-Table data includes standard tables, materialized views, and table snapshots.
+Table data includes standard tables, table clones, table snapshots, and materialized views.
 You are billed for the storage that you use for these resources.

 Materialized views are precomputed views that periodically cache the results of the view query.
 The cached results are stored in BigQuery storage.

 In addition, cached query results are stored as temporary tables.
-You aren't charged for this storage.
+You aren't charged for cached query results stored in temporary tables.

 External tables are a special type of table, where the data resides in a data store that is external to BigQuery, such as Cloud Storage.
 An external table has a table schema, just like a standard table, but the table definition points to the external data store.
 In this case, only the table metadata is kept in BigQuery storage.
 BigQuery does not charge for external table storage, although the external data store might charge for storage.